ryohare/kringlecon-2020/6-splunk/README.md

 Well that didnt work.
 Went about it a different way.

 Any batch file included has to be part of the test repo.
 So, going to the test and looking at the markdown files, looked at each one for the run keys tests.
-Only found one wich used a batch file.
+Only found one which used a batch file.
 Went the patch file and entered the data which was correct.
 ### Answer
 quser

 https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1547.001/T1547.001.md#atomic-test-3---powershell-registry-runonce

 https://raw.githubusercontent.com/redcanaryco/atomic-red-team/master/ARTifacts/Misc/Discovery.bat
-## Question 7 -
+## Question 7 - Get the Cert For the Server
+The certificate is a recognized field in the splunk data model so it can easily be filtered on for the specific host.

 ![Success](img/cert_success.png)
-### Anser
+### Answer
 55FCEEBB21270D9249E86F4B9DC7AA60

 ## Final Question